Preparing for Arrival in the U.S.

 If you have a paid visiting student appointment, please be sure to carefully follow these steps in this specific order as soon as possible after your arrival.

-1 Submit OGS Researcher Confirmation of Arrival e-form
+1 Submit the OGS Researcher Confirmation of Arrival e-Form

-Please wait until the confirmation of arrival e-form is approved by OGS.
-With the approval email, you will receive a letter necessary for completing Section 2 of the I-9 and applying for a Social Security Number if you don’t already have one.
-Upon approval of your check-in e-form, OGS will also activate your SEVIS record and contact the Registrar to confirm your arrival.
+Upon approval of your confirmation of arrival e-form, OGS will also activate your SEVIS record and contact the Office of the Registrar to confirm your arrival.
 These steps must be completed before you can the next steps below.

 Follow the instructions on the OGS website in the “How do I apply for Social Security Numbers” section to submit your SSN pre-application online, then go to the Social Security Administration in-person for your SSN appointment.

-You will need to bring your passport, I-94, DS-2019, and SSN letter from OGS.
+You will need to bring your passport, I-94, DS-2019, and the On-Campus Employment/SSN letter from OGS.
 They will issue you a receipt and your SSN card will come in the mail in approximately 2 weeks.
 You can use the SSN receipt for the next I-9 step below.

 Go to the Student Employment Office with your passport, I-94, DS-2019, OGS SSN letter, and SSN receipt in order to complete Section 2 of your I-9.